Skip Navigation

 El Paso led the border metros this quarter in general economic output according to the Dallas Fed’s Business-Cycle Index.
 The other three metros reported stagnant output during this time.
 Over the past year, El Paso and Brownsville had strong growth, with rates of 3.4 and 7.2 percent year-over-year (YOY), respectively.
 Laredo also grew but at a much slower pace of 1.7 percent while McAllen’s growth has been relatively flat, below 1 percent.

-Overall, border MSA nonfarm employment added 3,800 positions, resulting in a 0.4 percent quarter-over-quarter (QOQ) growth rate with minor growth recorded in each of the four border metros (Table 1).
+Overall, border MSA nonfarm employment added 3,800 positions, resulting in a 0.4 percent quarter-over-quarter (QOQ) growth rate with minor growth recorded in each of the four border metros (Figure 1).
 The border-wide unemployment rate fell 30 basis points to 5.1 percent in fourth quarter 2023.
 Joblessness fell the most in Brownsville-Harlingen with the unemployment rate dropping 40 basis points down to 5.3 percent.

 Border average hourly earnings fell 32 cents reaching $21.20.
 The dip in earnings was influenced heavily by a $1.07 plunge in El Paso’s hourly wages during the latest quarter.
 Laredo also experienced a relatively large decline in wages, falling 74 cents to $21.42.